 The Board will set broad policy guidelines for the most effective compliance with the Community Reinvestment Act.
-In addition, it will regularly meet with management, the CRA Officer and the CRA Committee to evaluate progress in attaining this goal.
+In addition, it will regularly meet with management and the CRA Officer to evaluate progress in attaining this goal.

-The Board will appoint a CRA Committee which will be charged with oversight of the CRA compliance efforts of management.
-It will also appoint a CRA officer who will be responsible for carrying out the day-to-day activities necessary to insure that all of the objectives of the Community Reinvestment Act are met in the most effective manner.
+The Board will appoint a CRA Officer who will be charged with oversight of the CRA compliance efforts and responsible for carrying out the day-to-day activities necessary to insure that all of the objectives of the Community Reinvestment Act are met in the most effective manner.

-B. The CRA Committee
+B. The CRA Officer